mdraminski/CytoMeth/README.md

 Input parameters:

+- threads - prints additional info and commands on the screen
-- threads - define number of threads used by tools.
-Most of them does not gain any processing speed for more than around 10 threads.
+- threads - defines number of threads used by tools.
+Most of the tools does not gain any processing speed for more than 10-12  threads.
 - java_mem - amount of memory dedicated to Java tools.
 If you face Java 'out of memory' error please increase the parameter.
 - overwrite_results - if TRUE then all result files from the sample processed again will be overwritten.
 If FALSE CytoMeth will skip phases that related phase result file exists in apriopriate results_path.
 - clean_tmp_files - if TRUE all useless temporary files will be removed after the processing of the sample.